-- It is estimated that there are at least 10,000 homeless youth in Toronto during any given year and as many as 2,000 on a given night.
+- It is estimated that there are as many as 1,000 to 2,000 homeless youth on a given night in Toronto.

 - It is estimated that the mortality rate of homeless youth is up to 40 times the mortality rate of housed youth with primary causes of death identified as suicide and drug overdose.

 Abuse and neglect are the two major reasons why youth leave home.
 Studies show 70 percent of homeless youth have suffered some form of physical, sexual or emotional abuse.

 - 50 percent of homeless youth come from middle- and upper-income familes.